‘A clean mind always delivers power’

 - Make sure to sign in as an administrator.
 Otherwise, you do not have enough privileges to do a clean boot.

-- Evoke Search and type msconfig.
+- Invoke Search and type msconfig.
 Press Enter.

 - Click System Configuration.